Stem Cells for Spinal Cord Injuries

 A: Most experts agree that stem cells hold the greatest potential for treating and reversing the effects of spinal cord injuries.
 The type of stem cells best to use (embryonic, bone marrow or fat derived) and how to best utilize them is heavily researched and debated.
 Adult stem cells have a good chance of becoming the treatment of choice because of their safety, availability, and lack of controversy.
 It is likely that in the future, we will see further preparation done to the adult stem cells/SVF in order to prepare them to more readily become neurons.
 Injection techniques into the damaged spinal cord may also be developed.
 Over the next few years, we have some real hope in seeing therapy develop that could restore large amounts of function to spinal cord injury victims.

 Cost of Stem Cell Treatments

 The cost of the initial treatment ranges from $5,000 to $10,000.
 The range in cost is dependent on the complexity of delivering the cells back to you.
 For example, spine conditions require multiple physicians to deliver the cells back to your body and this requires an increase in cost as multiple doctors are involved in the procedure.
 For many people the initial treatment is all that is needed; however, for some conditions, subsequent treatments may be required and these are done at a reduced fee.

 We hope we have answered the majority of your questions.
-See our blog Understanding Adipose-Derived Stem Cells If you have others or wish to schedule a consultation please call 214-420-7970.
+See our blog Understanding Adipose-Derived Stem Cells We offer stem cell therapy procedures at both our Dallas and Fort Worth practice locations.
+If you have others or wish to schedule a consultation please call 214-420-7970.